pravega/pravega/documentation/src/docs/watermarking.md

   * [References](#references)

 ## Introduction
-The Goal of watermarking is to provide a time bound from the Writers to the Readers so that they can identify where they are in the Stream.
-The bound should always be conservative.
-Meaning that if the Writer’s time is well behaved, the mark should indicate to the Reader that it has received everything before a `timestamp`.
-(It may well have received more than this.)
+The Goal of watermarking is to provide a time bound from the Writers to the Readers so that they can identify their presence in the Stream.
+If the Writer’s time bound is well behaved, the mark should indicate to the Reader that it has received everything before a `timestamp`.

 This immediately raises the issue of how **time** is defined and what properties does it have.
-This proposal avoids answering that question by leaving it up to the application.
 This decision was made for two reasons:

 1. Different applications may have different requirements for time.
 2. In many applications, meaningful time is necessarily related to the data itself.

 ## Overview
 The general approach is add new APIs to allow the Writer to provide time information.
 This is aggregated by the Controller and stored in a special Segment associated with the Stream.
-The information stored is `timestamp`, `streamCut` pairs.
+The information stored as `timestamp` and `streamCut` pairs.

-The `timestamp` is derived by taking the minimum of the most recently reported `timestamp` across all Writers.
-The `streamCut` is a location in the Stream at an event boundary that is at least as far into the Stream as the location of the Writers when the `timestamps` were provided.
+- `timestamp` is derived by considering the minimum of the most recently reported `timestamp` across all Writers.
+- `streamCut` is a location in the Stream at an event boundary that is at least as far into the Stream as the location of the Writers when the `timestamps` were provided.

-The Readers can read these `streamCut`s and `timestamps` from the special Segment, and use the `ReaderGroupState` to coordinate where they are relative to one another.
+The Readers can read these `streamCut`s and `timestamp`s from the special Segment, and use the `ReaderGroupState` to coordinate where they are relative to one another.

-# API Changes
+# List of API
-## Client Factory changes
+## Client Factory
-When Writers are created a new field would need to be specified `writerId`
+When Writers are created, `writerId` would be specified.

 ```
 <T> EventStreamWriter<T> createEventWriter(String writerId, String streamName, Serializer<T> s, EventWriterConfig config);